michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - v: engage in boisterous, drunken merrymaking
 - n: a joke that seems extremely funny
 ### Family
-riot: rioted, rioter, rioting, riotous, riots+;rioter: rioters;rioting: riotings;riotous: riotously
+- riot: rioted, rioter, rioting, riotous, riots+
+- rioter: rioters
+- rioting: riotings
+- riotous: riotously
 ### Examples
 - The riot was sparked by a clash between two gangs in the prison and reflects shifting allegiances among Brazil’s powerful narco-trafficking groups, authorities said.
 - Deadly riots the following year in China’s far west left authorities even more convinced that it was time to step up their controls over society.